Congratulations, your interview has been arranged.

 Research the client by looking on-line and asking me any burning questions that you have before you go to your meeting.
-Make sure you have a good understanding of what the company do, what the vision and values are and of course where they are.
+Make sure you have a good understanding of what the company do, what their vision and values are and, of course, where they are located.

 2. Dress the Part

 One of the things you need to consider when you are attending an interview is that first impressions do count.
 You should feel comfortable in your choice of outfit whilst looking smart and well presented.
 We recommend that you keep your outfit plain, with no loud distracting prints, and as neutral as possible.
 Navy, black and grey tend to work well, with a plain cream, white, pale blue, grey or black shirt, blouse or top.
 Understated yet smart.

 As part of your research, ensure that you know where the company is located, the best way to get there by car, where to park and how long it will take.
 If you are travelling on public transport make sure you know the times of buses or trains, how long it takes, where to get off and then the distance from the stop to the clients site.
 I recommend that you get to the location at least half an hour beforehand, and then enter the building 10 minutes before your interview time.